 Native executables initiates the Neon's Virtual Machine to run programs on the system.
 Virtual Machine and its runtime (will be referring as NeonCore) takes place and does its job.
 NeonCore's JIT Compiler rapidly translates CIS (Common Instruction Set) to the CPU Architecture's Instruction set that it working on.

-The NeonCore designing to run multiple CPU architecture and multiple operating system.
+NeonCore is designing to run multiple CPU architecture and multiple operating systems.
 It supplies a lower level layer named "PAL" (Platform Abstraction Layer) to its higher layer. the PAL implements the platform specific logics.

 - Intel x86